 Stephen E. Boyd, Assistant Attorney General, stated in a letter of Congress on June 20, 2018 that businesses do have flexibility in how to comply with web accessibility.
 This means that while your website needs to be accessible to persons with disabilities, there’s some flexibility in how you get there.

 That said, it’s still good practice to follow WCAG guidelines.
 As imperfect as they may be, they are also the most comprehensive and relevant set of rules we have.
-So let’s take a look at some of the top considerations Kellie and Hannah run into when optimizing websites for accessibility.
+So let’s take a look at some of the top considerations when optimizing websites for accessibility.

 *Note: It is not recommended that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA Success Criteria for some content.